Automaxx/Automax/daily-update.md

-// feature: Implement search feature
+// feature: Add new functionality
-// Added on 1/12/2024
+// Added on 2/12/2024

 function newFeature() {
   // Implementation details